This entry was posted on September 1, 2009 at 10:52 pm and is filed under Question of the Week.

-19 Responses to “Question of the Week: Which albums are horribly…”
+19 thoughts on “Question of the Week: Which albums are horribly…”

 I’m sure that once this decade winds down even further there’ll be a lot more lauding of Wilco’s Yankee Hotel Foxtrot, but I always thought that record sounded dull and pretentious.